 The Sych family during their visit to India in 2015

-Why am I committed to “Arul Trust”?
+Why am I involved with “Arul Trust”?

 Today, the 2nd chairman of our support association Arul Trust eV, Christian Sych, introduces himself and his motivation for his commitment to the support association: